 Imagine being able to track and monitor every single piece of inventory in real-time and easily locate them in your warehouse, resulting in less wasted time, fewer errors, and getting more sales out the door!

 Use Bin and Shelf Locations

 Most apparel inventory software utilizes bin and shelf locations to track inventory in the system and warehouse.
-Each piece/SKU in the software receives a specific bin and shelf location that correlate to its assigned location in the warehouse.
+Each piece/SKU in the software receives a specific bin and shelf location that correlates to its assigned location in the warehouse.

 If using barcodes, labels are created and printed directly from the software for either putting on individual items, on your warehouse shelves, or both.
 You can also integrate existing barcodes.

 Pick and Pack Smarter

 Let’s look at the same scenario as discussed at the start of this post, now with the use of apparel inventory software.
 If that same customer places an order for 50 red shirts, with the right apparel software, your steps are now as follows:

 - Create new Sales Order (SO)– search and select the customer which will populate all saved customer information and default ship-to location